ChewKeanHo/license-cos/README.md

 ## License Nature

-To use this license for your product licensing, you **MUST**, in layman terms, do the following:
+To use this license for your product licensing, you **MUST**, in layman terms, consider the following as your recipient perpectives:

-1. *You're free to use for personal deployment at your own volition as long as you*:
+1. *You're only allowed to use for personal deployment as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
    6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
-2. *You're free to use for commercial deployment at your own volition as long as you*:
+2. *You're only allowed to use for commercial deployment as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
    6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
-3. *You're free to edit/modify at your own volition as long as you*:
+3. *You're only allowed to edit/modify as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
-   5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect).
+   5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
    6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
-4. *You're free to remix at your own volition as long as you*:
+4. *You're only allowed to remix/remaster as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
    6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
-5. *You're free to distribute the content at your own volition as long as you*:
+5. *You're only allowed to distribute as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
    6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
-6. *You're free to re-distribute the content at your own volition as long as you*:
+6. *You're only allowed to re-distribute as long as you*:
    1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
    2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
    3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
-   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any uses listed above; AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
    5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
+   6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
+7. *You're only allowed to perform any miscellaneous rights not mentioned above as long as you*:
+   1. **SHALL AND STRICTLY REQUIRED** to attribute to the copyright holders; AND
+   2. **SHALL** accept that the creators are not responsible for anything of any kind; AND
+   3. **SHALL** retain the copyright notices and effects of the product you use, be it in its raw form (e.g. source codes) or its produced form (compiled software binary files); AND
+   4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
+   5. are **NOT REQUIRED** to expose and upstream your changes back to the copyright holders all the way back to us (copyleft effect); AND
-   6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed.
+   6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND